SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 **(1)** Will I get notified for the duplicate alerts that come in for an incident in Triggered state?

-No, nobody is notified for the duplicate alerts that come in for an incident in the `Triggered` state.
+No, nobody is notified for the duplicate alerts that come in for an incident in the `Triggered` or `Acknowledged` state.

 **(2)** Will I get notified for the duplicate alerts that come in for an incident in Resolved state?